mattparmett/pcr-ruby/README.md

 ## How to use pcr-ruby #

-**NOTE: As of gem version 0.1, these instructions are out of date.
-The readme will be updated as soon as possible to reflect the changes.
-(The code has been cleaned up significantly and made easier to use with custom tokens; stay tuned.)**

-*This section will change a lot as pcr-ruby is developed.
+*This section may change a lot as pcr-ruby is developed.
 As such, this section may not be fully accurate, but I will try to keep the instructions as current as possible.*

 pcr-ruby follows the structure of the PCR API, with a few name changes to make object identities and roles clearer in your code.
 (Before using pcr-ruby, you should most definitely read the PCR API documentation, the link to which you should recieve upon being granted your API token.)

 The PCR API essentially consists of four types of objects: 'Courses', 'Sections', 'Instructors', and 'Course Histories'.  pcr-ruby aims to provide intuitive access to the data contained in these four object types while abstracting you and your user from background processing and unnecessary data.
-To that end, pcr-ruby (thus far) consists of two types of objects: 'Courses' and 'Sections' ('Instructors' coming soon).
+To that end, pcr-ruby (thus far) consists of two types of objects: 'Courses', 'Sections', and 'Instructors'.

 ### 'Courses' in pcr-ruby ###